 Rather than attempting to squeeze every single sight into a trip, a slow traveler takes his or her time to explore the culture and the sights one by one.
 So what is slow travel?
 Each traveler has their own definition of it.
 But I define it as taking a slower pace, assimilating into each culture, getting deeper into a country or region that you wouldn’t experience as a typical tourist and getting that feeling of what it feels like to live there.

 The latter being one of the most important aspect of travel for me.
 What would it feel like if I resided here?
-What is it that I love about this area?
-What do I hate?
+Is it that I love about this area?
+Do I hate?
 How do I feel about it?
 These are the questions I tend to ask myself wherever I go.
 I’ve always been an adaptive person, which is why slow travelling makes sense to me.

 If I were to define what an ideal slow travel trip would be, I could say something like spending two weeks in Costa Rica exploring the rainforest seeing all the plants, animals and taking a photo tour.
 The main focus of that trip isn’t to quickly get through the rainforest so I can move on to something else.
 It’s to get there and see where the journey leads me starting in the rainforest.